HYHY3/RPA_Learning/GuessingGame/Readme.txt

-This is a guessing number game based on Flowcharts.
+This is a guessing number game based on State Machines.